Computer Information Systems — Network Administration

 Requirements are Subject to Change

-The AAS degree in Network Administration prepares students to successfully complete a number of Industry Certification Exams, including Comp-TIA A+, Comp-TIA Network+, Comp-TIA Server+, Comp-TIA Security+, Novell NetWare Certified Network Administrator (CNA), Microsoft Windows Server Administration (MCP), and Cisco Systems Certified Network Associate (CCNA).
-These certification tests are administered at HFCC''s M-TEC Center, 3601 Schafer Rd., Dearborn, MI 48126, 313-317-6600.
+Prepares students for a number of Industry Certification Exams, including Comp-TIA A+, Comp-TIA Network+, Comp-TIA Server+, Comp-TIA Security+, Novell NetWare Certified Network Administrator (CNA), Microsoft Windows Server Administration (MCP), and Cisco Systems Certified Network Associate (CCNA).
+These certification tests are administered at HFC's M-TEC Center, 3601 Schafer Rd., Dearborn, MI 48126, 313-317-6600.
 Payment and scheduling of these exams are through the Pearson-Vue Web site (http://www.pearsonvue.com).

 - Davenport University